-Annuities, which are insurance products, are an important part of many Americans’ retirement plans, especially for those who are looking for guaranteed payments.
+Annuities, which are insurance products, are an important part of many Americans’ retirement plans because they can offer guaranteed payments.
 Insurance companies offer annuity contracts, which allow you to pay a premium in exchange for regular payments, and in some cases, investing opportunities.
 Depending on what stage of life you’re in, payments can begin right away or at some date in the future.
 Regardless of the type of annuity you choose, though, there are a number of costs that go along with owning it.
-If you have questions about annuities or their fee schedules, consider speaking with a financial advisor in your area.
+If you have questions about annuities or their fee schedules, consider speaking with a financial advisor.

 The Costs of Annuities

 The first thing to know about owning an annuity is that fee schedules vary from company to company.
 The costs you may encounter to own one such policy may be completely different from what may accompany the same type of annuity at a different provider.

 As a general rule of thumb, the more complex an annuity is, the more you can expect to pay to own it.
 The most valuable way to keep these charges in perspective is to consider them as a whole, representing a percentage of the annuity’s overall value.
 That’s similar to evaluating the costs of a mutual fund or exchange-traded fund (ETF) through an expense ratio.